sockeqwe/AdapterDelegates/README.md

 To keep version backward compatible with project that are already using `1.x` or `2.x` the package has been renamed to `com.hannesdorfmann.adapterdelegates3` and also the artifact id has been renamed to `adapterdelegates3`.

 See the [releases section](https://github.com/sockeqwe/AdapterDelegates/releases) for more information about changes.

+## Version 3.x to 4.0 migration
+`AdapterDelegates3` uses `com.android.support:recyclerview-v7:x.y.z` whereas `AdapterDelegates4` uses
+`androidx.recyclerview:recyclerview:1.0.0`.
+Migration should be easy.
+Just use IntelliJ IDE or Android Studio 'Replace in Path' (can be found inside `Edit` main menu then `Find` submenu):
+Replace `com.hannesdorfmann.adapterdelegates3` with `com.hannesdorfmann.adapterdelegates4`.
+You might also have to replace `android.support.v7.widget.RecyclerView` with `androidx.recyclerview.widget.RecyclerView` and `android.support.annotation.NonNull` with `androidx.annotation.NonNull`.

 ## License